-CODE: , -----------

-ED1

-We need a more work-ready workforce to support vigorous economic development

-- a.
-Improve communication with Polk County College and Career Academy and Georgia Northwestern Technical College to ensure educational needs for technical jobs are being met, and to ensure a skilled workforce. - b.
+CODE: ISSUE: EC 1 We need a more work-ready workforce to support vigorous economic development The need or opportunity is to: a.
+Improve communication with Polk County College and Career Academy and Georgia Northwestern Technical College to ensure educational needs for technical jobs are being met, and to ensure a skilled workforce. b.
 Participate with and provide support for One Door Polk Network with partner agencies to promote education incentives and social services programs.

-ED 2 The lot sizes are not large enough at North Industrial Park and the addition to the industrial park would provide further economic opportunities

-Develop newly purchased 240-acre addition to industrial park

-Although Cedartown is located in the ABC triangle, and there is an available spec building, competition with Alabama and Tennessee for businesses is strong, with the result that the city often loses out to these states because of better incentive packages.

-Promote and enhance incentive packages used to attract commercial businesses to Cedartown.

-ED 4 There are several local organizations and agencies available to help with economic development

-- a.
-Promote downtown business opportunities through: - i.
-Promoting Downtown Cedartown Association (DCA) website with available properties listed - ii.
-Promoting DCA's Façade Grant Program - b.
+ISSUE: EC 2 The lot sizes are not large enough at industrial parks and the addition to the industrial park would provide further economic opportunities.
+Road access is insufficient.
+The need or opportunity is to: a.
+Develop newly purchased 240-acre addition to industrial park b.
+Explore land acquisition to support industrial parks c.
+Develop engineering plans to widen road access to industrial parks ISSUE: EC 3 Although Cedartown is located in the ABC triangle, and there is an available spec building, competition with Alabama and Tennessee for businesses is strong, with the result that the city often loses out to these states because of better incentive packages.
+The need or opportunity is to: Promote and enhance incentive packages used to attract commercial businesses to Cedartown. b.
+Implement Rural Zone Initiatives to support continued interest downtown c.
+Research special tax districts to support continued investment in downtown business district and other areas of commerce.
+ISSUE: EC 4 There are several local organizations and agencies available to help with economic development The need or opportunity is to: a.
+Promote downtown business opportunities through: i.
+Promoting Downtown Cedartown Association (DCA) website with available properties listed ii.
+Promoting DCA's Façade Grant Programb.
 Coordinate efforts of Cedartown Department of Economic Development and Chamber of Commerce

-ED 5

-Effort is needed to provide more employment within the county, so workers do not have to commute outside for jobs and continuity of planning efforts is beneficial.

-- a.
-Implement 2013 Cedartown Strategic Vision and plan - b.
-Develop a new Strategic Plan for Cedartown, including downtown area

-ED 6

-Cultural and natural attractions for the area include the Silver Comet Trail, three museums, the Cedartown Encampment Trail of Tears Park and Big Spring, Denton Springs, and hunting and fishing opportunities.
+ISSUE: EC 5 Effort is needed to provide more employment within the county so workers do not have to commute outside for jobs and continuity of planning efforts is beneficial.
+The need or opportunity is to: a.
+Implement 2013 Cedartown Strategic Vision and planb.
+Develop a new Strategic Plan for Cedartown, including downtown area ISSUE: EC 6 Cultural and natural attractions for the area include the Silver Comet Trail, three museums, the Cedartown Encampment Trail of Tears Park and Big Spring, Denton Springs, and hunting and fishing opportunities.
 Residents leave town to do the same things they could do locally.
-In addition, tourism can be part of a diversified economy

-Use funds received from Georgia Department of Economic Development to market the natural and cultural attractions of the city and the area to boost tourism and to encourage residents to shop and recreate locally.
+In addition, tourism can be part of a diversified economy The need or opportunity is to: Use funds received from Georgia Department of Economic Development to market the natural and cultural attractions of the city and the area to boost tourism and to encourage residents to shop and recreate locally.